Check journald-usage

 usage: journald-usage [-h] [-V] [--always-ok] [--test TEST] [-w WARN]

-Checks the current disk usage of all journal files of the systemd journal (in
+Checks the current disk usage of all systemd journal files (archived and

 options: